Birational geometry of moduli spaces of configurations of points on the line: Introduction

 The authors are members of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni of the Istituto Nazionale di Alta Matematica "F. Severi" (GNSAGA-INDAM).
 The first named author is member of the GDR GAGC of the CNRS.
+We thank the referees for the helpful comments that helped us to improve the paper, and Samuel Payne and Rohini Ramadas for pointing out a mistake in Theorem \ref{moving}.